Sanam20302/DSA/README.md

 - Queue_Arr : Implementing queue using array.
 - Queue_LL : Implementing queue using linked list.
 - Heap_sort : Implementing heapsort using array.
+- Heap_in_del : Insertion and deletion in heap.